openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       exported to an environment variable and thus made visible to the software being built during the compilation step.

-      Default initialization for ``CXXFLAGS`` varies depending on what is being built:
+      Default initialization for :term:`CXXFLAGS` varies depending on what is being built:

       -  :term:`TARGET_CXXFLAGS` when building for